+It is important to avoid the loss of any product because of improper storage and distribution.
 The main purpose of low temperature storage is to avoid further biological activity i.e. genetic or enzymatic.
-At reduced temperature processes are dramatically slowed down and comes to a complete stop at -131°C which is called water transition temperature.
+At reduced temperatures processes are dramatically slowed down and come to a complete stop at -131°C which is called water transition temperature.

-In other words the storage temperature is chosen according to the activity level of sample as well as the expected storage period.
+In other words, the storage temperature is based on the activity level of the sample and the expected storage period.

-In general terms the following guidelines are used in the medical/pharma segment:
+The following general guidlines are used in the medical/pharma industry: